adr-geotab/cIOX_sample/README.md

 ### GO_IOX_data_transfer
 This directory contains scripts for transferring single-frame and multi-frame data log types 0x1D, 0x1E, and 0x27 between the IOX and GO devices.
 This entails the requesting, transmission, and retrieval of status, priority, and free-format third party data.
 For a comprehensive overview, see [here](GO_IOX_data_transfer/README.md).

+### custom_messaging
+This directory contains scripts for transferring single-frame and multi-frame data log types 0x1D, 0x1E, and 0x27 between the IOX and GO devices.
+This entails the requesting, transmission, and retrieval of status, priority, and free-format third party data.
+For a comprehensive overview, see [here](GO_IOX_data_transfer/README.md).

 ### functions.py
 This script defines functions for sending messages over the CAN terminal and classifying inbound messages based on arbitration ID and payload.
 These functions are crucial for effective logging and payload handling.